 def Decorator / @ Syntax

 A decorator is a mechanism that takes a function or class and returns a new function (or class) with added functionality.
 Writing @decorator_name immediately before a function definition applies the decorator at the time the function is defined.
-Always use functools.wraps() when writing your own decorators to preserve the original function's metadata.
+It is common practice to use functools.wraps() when writing your own decorators to preserve the original function's metadata.

 Syntax